-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires Atlantic's officers, directors and persons who are the beneficial owners of more than 10% of the Common Stock to file initial reports of ownership and reports of changes in ownership of the Common Stock with the Securities and Exchange Commission (the "Commission").
-Officers, directors and beneficial owners of more than 10% of the Common Stock are required by Commission regulations to furnish Atlantic with copies of all Section 16(a) forms they
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires Atlantic's officers, directors and persons who are the beneficial owners of more than 10% of Atlantic's Common Stock to file initial reports of ownership and reports of changes in ownership of the Common Stock with the Securities and Exchange Commission (the "Commission").
+Officers, directors and greater than 10% stockholders are required by Commission regulations to furnish Atlantic with copies of all Section 16(a) forms they file.

-Based solely on its review of the copies of such forms furnished to Atlantic and certain written representations that no other reports were required, Atlantic believes that, during the period from January 1, 1998 to December 31, 1998, all officers, directors and beneficial owners of more than 10% of the Common Stock complied with all Section 16(a) requirements, except that each of Dr. Lindsay Rosenwald and Dr. Fildes was late filing a Form 3, and Dr. Miller was late filing a Form 5.
+Based solely on its review of the copies of such forms furnished to Atlantic and certain written representations that no other reports were required, Atlantic believes that, during the period from January 1, 1998 to December 31, 1998, all officers, directors and beneficial owners of more than 10% of Atlantic's Common Stock complied with all Section 16(a) requirements, except that each of Dr. Rosenwald and Dr. Fildes was late filing a Form 3, Dr. Rosenwald has not filed a Form 4 in connection with his transfer of certain shares of Common Stock, and Dr. Miller was late filing a Form 5.